ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Text.rst

 The color of links in the text.

-This property works with the StyledText
-`textFormat </sdk/apps/qml/QtQuick/Text#textFormat-prop>`__, but not with RichText.
+This property works with the StyledText :ref:`textFormat <sdk_qtquick_text#textFormat-prop>`, but not with RichText.
 Link color in RichText can be specified by including CSS style tags in the text.

 |

+.. _sdk_qtquick_text_maximumLineCount-prop:

 +--------------------------------------------------------------------------+
 |        \ maximumLineCount : int                                          |